Professors Dolan, Niblock (Chair)

 - Courses that focus on performance, the actual production of music in sound.
 As the physical requirements of playing different instruments are applied to the elements of the score and to interpretative decisions, the potential of notation becomes the reality of sounded music.
 Repertoire for soloists is studied individually in applied lessons; repertoire for groups of performers is studied in ensembles.

-Students who wish to declare a major or minor concentration in Music may be asked to perform a solo work for Department faculty so that appropriate advising can be offered regarding performance requirements.
+Students who wish to declare a performance minor in Music may be asked to perform a solo work for Department faculty so that appropriate advising can be offered regarding performance requirements.
 All student musicians are encouraged to take the Music Placement Exam and to begin lessons as early as possible in their time at Allegheny.

 Music Learning Outcomes